Click on thumbnails to see larger size photo.

 OK, OK, I never said I was a computer artist, but I hope you get the idea.

-The second pic shows my favourite stone wall.
+The next picture below shows my favourite stone wall.
 Random rubble stone laying is the building activity I enjoy the most, though it's hard work.

 The reason for a stone wall is that mudbricks, rammed earth, strawbale and all other materials that would be damaged by rising damp must be kept well up above ground level.
 Even then, you need a damp-proof layer on top, under the wall proper.
 Before you even START to think about building with earth (or strawbale), read 'What is a Good Earth Wall' on page 103 of the Earth Garden Building Book.
 You can borrow it from the library; only buy the book when you're getting serious about building.
 Then it will simply be part of your toolkit, as a recipe book is in the kitchen.